Am I an athlete?

 There’s not just one trait that defines a great athlete.
 But a great athlete must have the right mindset.
 People with a growth mindset think of their physical abilities as something they can improve and develop.
 At the core of this mindset, it is the belief that your actions can change your outcomes.

-We don’t believe that every athlete has the potential to be Michael Phelps or Serena Williams.
-But understand that even at that professional level, those athletes wouldn’t be Phelps without years of training, practice, and passion.
+We don’t believe that every athlete has the potential to be Michael Jordan or Serena Williams.
+And keep in mind that even at the professional level, those athletes wouldn’t be Jordan without years of training, practice, and passion.
 Athletes find a balance between believing in themselves, their current skills, and knowing that in order to keep achieving they will need to grow.

 Our bodies may slow down and change, but you can always have the athlete mindset.

-Developing the athlete mindset may take some time but can help you feel healthier.
-Instead of saying ‘I’m not a good runner,’ add the word ‘yet’ to the end of the sentence.
-This reminds you that you can develop new skills – it will just take time and effort to grow.
+Developing the athlete mindset may take some time.
+Instead of saying ‘I’m not a good runner’, add the word ‘yet’ to the end of the sentence.
+This reminds you that you are developing new skills – it will just take time and effort to grow.

 Traits I see in You … The Everyday Athlete

-I often find it’s easier for us to look at others and say “Yes, they are an athlete” rather than saying “I am an athlete”.
+We often see positive traits in others before we see it in ourselves.
 What makes us say that about someone else but not ourselves?
 It may have to do with their behaviors and traits.

 Here are just a few traits I see in you that make you an everyday athlete:

 - Discipline – Staying discipline can be tough but you’ve shown up, put in the miles, practiced hard.
-Discipline is more than just doing it for a medal but you have motivation to prove hard work makes a difference.
+Discipline is more than just doing it for a medal.
+You have the motivation to prove hard work makes a difference.

 - Inner Desire to Succeed – An athlete has a desire to do their best and understand success can mean different things.

-- Ability to Learn from Setbacks – Every athlete has had a bad day, so learning from it is an important trait.
+- Ability to Learn from Setbacks – Every athlete has had a bad day.
+Learning from it is an important trait.
 I see this in a lot of runners.
-They have a bad race, do a little analysis as to why it went bad and then their next race is even better.
+They have a bad race, do a little analysis as to why it went bad, and then their next race is even better.
 Regardless of what the set back is, athletes have the ability to move forward and try again.